Send in-app messages

 }

-If you skip this step, the SDK will not show the in-app notifications immediately after sending from the Blueshift Platform.
-You will see the in-app notifications on closing and opening the app.
+If you skip this step, the SDK will not show in-app notifications immediately after they are sent from the Blueshift platform.
+In-app notifications will appear only after the app is closed and reopened.

 Show in-app messages on your app's pages